Analysis/GCCHaxModChanges/README.md

 # GCCHaxModChanges

-This is a repository for Hax's Gamecube Controller mod code demonstrated on his YouTube and on Imgur:
+This is a repository for Hax's Gamecube Controller mod code demonstrated on his YouTube and on Imgur, with the code itself posted on pastebin:

 https://www.youtube.com/watch?v=H4MXJt8UspQ